 1. Fly with flubber

 Did you ever wonder where great innovators go to school in the movies?
 One answer is Stockton, California’s University of the Pacific.
 Take a trip to the famous campus and look around for an absentminded scientist and his flying rubber, or flubber.
 Yes, Disney’s 1997 film Flubber starring Robin Williams took place in and around the historic university.
 (Rumor has it, at Halloween residents give out green bouncy balls.)
 Although the film renamed the university Medfield College, the beautiful exterior shots reveal that the school’s grounds and architecture were left exactly as they were.
 When you’re on campus, see if any staff or alumni are there who were in the movie.
 They’d surely be glad to point out all the scenes where students and staff were used as extras!

 2. An Indy exploration

 Don’t leave University of the Pacific just yet!
-Head on over to the Conservatory of Music building.
+Head on over to the Conservatory of Music’s Faye Spanos Concert Hall.
 Look familiar?
 If not, envision a professor with a leather jacket and bullwhip.
 That’s what you’d find in 1980 when the action/adventure classic Raiders of the Lost Ark was filming.
 This time, the school served as the home of Marshall College in the late 1930s.
 The building, which opened in 1927, was the perfect backdrop for the historical fiction film and, again, allowed students to participate in the making of the film by being extras.
-The campus was visited once again, 27 years later, for the 2008 addition to the series, Indiana Jones and the Kingdom of the Crystal Skull.
-This time, in addition to previously used locations, the production included the Faye Spanos Concert Hall.
+The same footage was used once again, 27 years later, for the 2008 addition to the series, Indiana Jones and the Kingdom of the Crystal Skull.

 3. Cool hand, hot day